All Episodes

 That's crazy talk.

-Mass shootings, what's he said about mass shootings?
+What's he said about mass shootings?

-Gun free zones, they are ripe targets for people who want to do mass shootings because they know there's nobody there to stop.
+Gun-free zones, they are ripe targets for people who want to do mass shootings because they know there's nobody there to stop.

 You can't say that.